Performance Breakdown

 Low Pile Results

-While it did not get a perfect score, the H6 did well in all of the tests.
+Although it did not receive a perfect score, the H6 performed well in all the tests.
 One quirk with the main cleaning head is that it doesn’t pick everything up in the initial forward pass, but it does so on subsequent passes.

-It does tend to kick debris backward on stuff like Quaker oats and quinoa, but that’s because there’s a big pile of it.
+It does tend to kick debris backward on items like Quaker Oats and quinoa, but that’s because there’s a large pile of it.
 On smaller messes, it won’t be an issue.

 Mid Pile Results

-The H6 did slightly worst on mid pile carpet.
-I noticed on this surface that there’s less of the debris kicking behind the cleaning head as it was on the low pile carpet.
+The H6 did slightly worse on mid-pile carpet.
+I noticed that on this surface, there is less debris being kicked behind the cleaning head, as compared to the low-pile carpet.
 Perhaps it’s the ticker carpet strands providing more cushion.

-I did most of the tests using the middle setting, which I think is the best mode of cleaning the carpet.
+I performed most of the tests using the middle setting, which I believe is the optimal mode for cleaning the carpet.

 Deep Cleaning